Last updated: May 5, 2026

 Can a Massachusetts senior pay an adult child to care for them?

 Yes, often through Adult Foster Care or the PCA program.
 Adult Foster Care works best when the adult child lives with the parent.
-PCA works best when the senior needs hands-on help with 2 or more daily tasks and can direct care.
+PCA works best when the senior needs hands-on help with two or more daily tasks and can direct care.
 In both programs, MassHealth is usually the key.

 Can a spouse get paid to care for a husband or wife in Massachusetts?